jpittma1/ENPM690/HW3/ENPM690_hw3/README.md

 > **You can see the [Towards Data Science Story of this Project](https://mohamedfazilrobotics.medium.com/ros-autonomous-slam-using-randomly-exploring-random-tree-rrt-37186f6e3568)**

-#Install and dependencies:
+#Install:
 source /opt/ros/noetic/setup.bash
 mkdir -p ~/enpm690_ws/src
 cd ~/enpm690_ws/src

-#Clone this repository into the src directory of the workspace:
+#Copy this repository (ENPM690_hw3) into the src directory of the workspace
-git clone https://github.com/jpittma1/ENPM690.git HW3/ENPM690_hw3

 #Install dependencies:
 sudo apt install python3-rosdep